Starting An F&B Business In Malaysia: A Step-By-Step Guide

 - Don’t base your ideas off on the current hype – Most trends come and go.
 Your products should be sustainable and outlast the trend in order to prevent customers from disappearing once the hype is over.

-Next, the most important step: creating a detailed F&B business plan.
+The most important step for setting an F&B business in Malaysia (and everywhere) is creating a detailed F&B business plan.

 This is to help you and potential investors get a deeper understanding of your idea and the feasibility of the business.